-The Group operates approximately 180 retirement benefit arrangements worldwide.
+The Group operates approximately 170 retirement benefit arrangements worldwide.
 These arrangements have been developed in accordance with local practices in the markets concerned.
 The majority of the Group's scheme members belong to defined benefit schemes, most of which are funded externally, although it operates an increasing number of defined contribution schemes.
 The contributions to the Group's defined benefit schemes and their valuations are determined in accordance with the advice of independent, professionally qualified actuaries.
 Changes in asset returns, salary increases, inflation, long-term interest rates and other actuarial assumptions could have an adverse impact on the Group's financial condition and operations, hence adversely affect the Group's credit rating and its ability to raise funds.

-The Group may be adversely affected by the performance of the Group's associates cent. interest in ITC Limited ("ITC"), its associate company in India, the Group does not have control over either of these associates.
-The Group's ownership interest in Reynolds American Inc. and ITC means it may be affected by their businesses and respective financial performances, as they are subject to tobacco-related industry and business risk factors similar to those the Group faces.
+The Group may be adversely affected by the performance of the Group's associates

+Although the Group owns an approximately 42 per cent. interest in Reynolds, its associate company in the United States and the parent of RJRT, and an approximately 30 per cent. interest in ITC Limited ("ITC"), its associate company in India, the Group does not have control over either of these associates.
+The Group's ownership interest in Reynolds and ITC means it may be affected by their businesses and respective financial performances, as they are subject to tobacco-related industry and business risk factors similar to those the Group faces.